 Having worked your way through GCSE English Language it is now time to move on to more cultural texts in GCSE English Literature Exam.

-In this section of the GCSE, we want to provide you with a simple yet complete overview of the English Literature Syllabus and what material you can expect to cover.
+In this section of our GCSE pages, we want to provide you with a simple yet complete overview of the English Literature Syllabus and what material you can expect to cover.
 We will offer you past examples of English Literature notes and resources that will help you cut through large amounts of material with ease.
 We will introduce you to some online tools that you may currently be using but if not, you should consider using.

 We have a huge archive of English Literature notes that are free for you to use.
 From sample Quizzes to Flashcards and Mind Maps to Study Planners, you will have a full suite of tools from which to work with.
-In the GCSE English Literature Exam study groups, you will find students and teachers just like you that are discussing everything from Poetry to, ‘An Inspector Calls’.
+In the GCSE English Literature Exam study groups, you will find students and teachers just like you that are discussing everything from poetry to Shakespeare.
 We have everything you will need to pass the exam, now all you have to do is get started.

 GCSE English Literature Exam Subject Overview